C0DER11101/CPrograms/CPreprocessors/Basic.md

 ```c
 if(a>0 &&; a<10)
 ```
-which is invalid, that's why the compiler throw errors.
+which is invalid, that's why the compiler throws errors.

 **If the macro name appears inside a character constant, string constant or a comment then it is not replaced and is left as it is.**